alexiusacademia/electron-db/README.md

 ```

 ### **Creating Table specifying the Location**
-The custom location, if desired, shall be passed as the second aregument.
+The custom location, if desired, shall be passed as the second argument.
 ```javascript
 const path = require('path')